Khurramnaveed3233/Customer-Churn-Analysis-Report/README.md

 - **Targeted Retention Strategies by Customer Segments**

    - Age Group 31–40:

      This group exhibits the highest churn rate.
 Develop tailored products like family-oriented savings plans, flexible loan options, or mid-career investment opportunities to cater to their financial needs.

    - Inactive Customers:

      Reactivate this group through personalized communication, exclusive offers, or discounts to encourage account usage and engagement.

- - Low-balance customers may need better support, while high-balance churners require personalized relationship management and premium services.